egel-lang/egel-lang.github.io/index.md

 portability.

-The interpreter seems to have something between a naive Lisp and Python performance.
+The interpreter seems to have something between a naive Lisp and Python performance though that can vary widly.
+To some extend, the interpreter is a C++ Standard Library performance checker and on the FSF compile farm the `million.eg` (summation of a list of the first million numbers) microbenchmark results in anything between 1 min 22 secs on sparc64 to 6 secs on Apple Silicon.

 A REPL and batch mode evaluation is supported.

 The interpreter is in an beta state, ready for shipping.
 The language is fixed and seems to run without problems but libraries are